testOrg197/reading-notes/README.md

 >>> square(15)
 225

 - In the above example, the inner function power() is first assigned to square.
-In this case, the function remembers that exp equals 2.
-In the second example, you call power_factory() using 3 as an argument.
+In this case, the function remembers that exp equals **12.
+In the** second example, you call power_factory() using 3 as an argument.
 This way, cube holds a function object, which remembers that exp is 3.
 Notice that you can freely reuse square and cube because they don’t forget their respective state information.
 </br></br>
 </br></br>